Elias Díaz Player Props: Rockies vs. Yankees

 Elias Díaz At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 36th, his on-base percentage ranks 79th, and he is 70th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 41st, his on-base percentage ranks 84th, and he is 77th in the league in slugging.

+- Diaz has reached base via a hit in 53 games this season (of 80 played), and had multiple hits in 21 of those games.

+- Looking at the 80 games he has played this season, he's homered in nine of them (11.3%), and in 2.9% of his trips to the plate.

-- He has hit a long ball in 11.4% of his games this season, and 3% of his trips to the dish.
+- Diaz has picked up an RBI in 33.8% of his games this season, with two or more RBI in 16.3% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.